 Work from home jobs

 If you have to do Skype meetings or video conferences, bear in mind ‘getting ready’ to look presentable when you are feeling weak may be an unnecessary strain.
 Physical movement will be limited.
-It’s best to push video meetings and work obligations back at least a few days post-op.
+It’s better to push video meetings and work obligations back at least a few days post-op.